-- Drive up to the designated pick-up area at the pick-up time (usually a one hour window).
+- Drive up to the designated pick-up area at the pick-up time (one hour window).

 - Text or call the phone number on the sign posted.

 - An associate will come out with your order and load it in the car for you!
 You don’t even need to get out!

 - You’re already paid- they’ll just go over any substitutions if needed and get your approval for everything.

 - Drive away in pure bliss…

 This post has a TON of info in here, but bottom line: curbside pick-up is fantastic.
 I love how it affords me time to plan well and make the most of my time with my kids.
 However, online ordering is not for everyone.
 Let’s start with the Cons.